Coefficient of relationship: Coefficient of relationship

-Individuals for which the same situation applies for their 1024 ancestors of ten generations ago would have a coefficient of r = 2−10 = 0.1%.
+People for which the same situation applies for their 1024 ancestors of ten generations ago would have a coefficient of r = 2−10 = 0.1%.

-If follows that the value of r can be given to an accuracy of a few percent if the family tree of both individuals is known for a depth of five generations, and to an accuracy of a tenth of a percent if the known depth is at least ten generations.
+If follows that the value of r can be given to an accuracy of a few percent if the family tree of both people is known for a depth of five generations, and to an accuracy of a tenth of a percent if the known depth is at least ten generations.
 The contribution to r from common ancestors of 20 generations ago (corresponding to roughly 500 years in human genealogy, or the contribution from common descent from a medieval population) falls below one part-per-million.

 Human relationships

 The coefficient of relationship is sometimes used to express degrees of kinship in numeric terms in human genealogy.

 In human relationships, the value of the coefficient of relationship is usually calculated based on the knowledge of a full family tree extending to a comparatively small number of generations, perhaps of the order of three or four.
 As explained above, the value for the coefficient of relationship so calculated is thus a lower bound, with an actual value that may be up to a few percent higher.
 The value is accurate to within 1% if the full family tree of both individuals is known to a depth of seven generations.

+A first-degree relative (FDR) is a person's parent (father or mother), sibling (brother or sister) or child (son or daughter).
+It constitutes a category of family members that largely overlaps with the term nuclear family, but without spouses.
+If the persons are related by blood, the first degree relatives share approximately 50% of their genes.
+First-degree relatives are a common measure used to diagnose risks for common diseases by analyzing family history.

+A second-degree relative (SDR) is someone who shares 25% of a person's genes.
+It includes uncles, aunts, nephews, nieces, grandparents, grandchildren, half-siblings and double-first cousins.